Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Name and username of the user who created the product.

 - Attribute
   You can add a column for each attribute that is assigned to the product.
-The column displays the attribute name, the row displays the corresponding attribute value.
+The column displays the attribute name, the row displays the corresponding attribute value of the product.

 - ![Add](/Assets/Icons/Plus01.png "[Add]") (Add)
   Click this button to create a product.
 The *Create new product* window is displayed.
-  For detailed information, see [Create a product](to_be_completed).
+  For detailed information, see [Create a product](/PIM/Operation/01_ManageProducts.md#create-a-product).

 ## Create new product